General Guidelines for the MA Paper

 Most advisers will require at least a few days to review students’ paper proposals or paper drafts before they will be ready to give their approval.
 Students must coordinate with their advisers to ensure that the advisers will have sufficient time to read, comment on, and approve changes to students’ various drafts by the relevant deadline.
 Students should confirm with their advisers that that they will be available (i.e., not out of town) to sign necessary forms before the various deadlines.

 Because the MA Paper is not technically a GRS MA Thesis, graduate students in Pardee are not subject to the thesis deadlines set by GRS.
 Exception: Students must submit the Diploma Application to the GRS Records Office in order to graduate.

 Students should restrict themselves to the page limits established by the Pardee School.

 - Research Papers: 60-65 pages

 These limits assume double-spaced pages.
 The page limits do not include appendices, bibliographies, and endnotes.
 With regard to appendices, students should note that the same rule applies to the defense panel members as to actual policy makers – they will only go over the material in appendices closely if they are really interested in it.
 Students should not use appendices as a means of expanding their paper past the page limits, and should not include critical material only in an appendix.
-There is no guarantee that the material in the appendices will have been read closely by the committee.

 It is difficult to discuss paper standards in the abstract, but students should have two general goals in mind regarding the quality of the paper: